KoSKuma/ffxiv-google-apps-script/ARCHITECTURE.md

 - Functions: `searchItemByName()`, `getItemDetails()`, `getGatheringLocations()`, `getVendorInfo()`, `getCraftingTree()`, etc.

 ### Test.gs
-- **DEVELOPMENT ONLY**: Test functions for debugging and development
+- **PRODUCTION**: Test functions for debugging and development
-- Not pushed to production (excluded via `.claspignore`)
+- Included in production pushes (not excluded in `.claspignore`)
 - Contains test functions for all public API functions
-- Used for local testing and validation
+- Used for testing directly in Apps Script editor
+- Safe to keep in production for debugging purposes

 ### LIBRARY_TEMPLATE.gs
 - **TEMPLATE**: Copy-paste code for library integration